 But What about Other Variations of the Squat?

-Squats with a barbell on your back isn't the only variation.
+Squat with a barbell on your back isn’t the only option.
 There are Barbell Front Squats, Barbell Hack Squats, Kettlebell Double Front Squats, Sandbag Zercher Squats, Pistols, Weighted Pistols, Step-Ups, Lunges, Plyometric Squats and many more.
 You can always find something new for your leg work.
 Options are almost endless.